adrelanos/aeternity-wiki/Whitepaper_English.md

  Since the introduction of Ethereum in 2014, there has  been  great  interest  in  decentralized  trust-less  applications (smart contracts).
 Consequently, many have tried to implement applications  with  real  world  data  on  top  of  a  Blockchain.
 We believe that storing the application’s state and code on-chain is wrong  for  several  reasons.
 This bloat the chain size, exposes smart-contracts to unnecessary vulnerabilities, and reduces privacy, thus preventing the access of Blockchains for private uses cases (Bancs, private companies, ...).

-This is why aeternity is being developed as the only Blockchain that can by its core design sustain throughput of mainstream world use cases, while providing real-world interfaces within its Blockchain.
+This is why æternity is being developed as the only Blockchain that can by its core design sustain throughput of mainstream world use cases, while providing real-world interfaces within its Blockchain.

 * It can handle larger transactions throughput (more than Visa and legacy systems) thanks to its integrated state channels.